atmist/snazzy-info-window/README.md

   - Supports SCSS styling.
 - **Dynamic content**
   - Supports dynamic content after initialization with proper resizing.
-- **Multiple positions**
+- **Multiple placements**
-  - Position the info window to the top, bottom, right, or left of the marker.
+  - Place the info window to the top, bottom, right, or left of the marker.

 ## Examples